 Blending is a technique in which you spray a light coat of new paint over the existing paint (scuffed) so that there are no hard edges where you can see old paint next to new paint.
 Basically, it blends the colors together creating a seamless repair rather than an obvious patch job.

-Blending is not necessary with all of our products.
+Blending is not necessary for all of our products.
 The pen tool, for example, requires no knowledge of this technique to be perfectly effective.
 But for larger jobs where you use a sprayer, you’ll definitely want to know how to blend with the best of them.
 It takes a little practice but it makes all the difference in the world.
-Here’s three quick tips to help you blend correctly.
+Here are three quick tips to help you blend correctly.

 The area you need to blend around the area requiring repair is usually very large.
 Depending on the location, there’s a good chance it’ll touch more than one panel of your vehicle.
-So tape off a couple feet around the damaged area.
+So tape off a couple of feet around the damaged area.
 Even though this entire area isn’t damaged, you need that slow, even gradient of paint to transition from the new paint to the old paint for a seamless repair.
 If you are in need of masking tape simply click here to take you directly to our premium masking tape.

 This gradient is achieved by “feathering” the paint.
 An adorable word, sure, but this technique requires a little practice and a steady hand.
 Basically, you want to lay down an extremely light coat of paint in the blending area—not even enough to cover what’s beneath it.
 That’s the point, in fact.
 You want a little of the old paint to show through and a little of the new paint on top.